DumiCovas/DumiCovas/README.md

 - 👋 Hi, I’m DumiCovas
 - 👀 I’m interested in tech opportunities
-- 🌱 I’m currently learning
+- 🌱 I’m currently and usually learning, knowledges your best pump
 - 💞️ I’m looking to collaborate with strong company for new potential projects
-- 📫 How to reach me ...

 <!---
 DumiCovas/DumiCovas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.